MaxLeap/Docs/en/Android/Guide/CloudData.md

 query.setLimit(10);
 MLQueryManager.findAllInBackground(query, new FindCallback<MLObject>() { ... });
 ```
-#####Inquire objects around a certain location
+##### Inquire objects around a certain location
-You can inquire objects within a certain range with whereWithinKilometers and whereWithinMiles.
+You can inquire objects within a certain range with `whereWithinKilometers` and `whereWithinMiles`.
 The method is similar to the aforementioned one.
-#####Inquire objects within a certain range
+##### Inquire objects within a certain range
-You can inquire objects within a certain range with whereWithinGeoBox and it requires three parameters: the first one is the property name for storing location of target object and the next two are MLGeoPoint objects.
-The circle built with two MLGeoPoints as the endpoints of the diameter is the query range of whereWithinGeoBox.
+You can inquire objects within a certain range with `whereWithinGeoBox` and it requires three parameters: the first one is the property name for storing location of target object and the next two are `MLGeoPoint` objects.
+The circle built with two MLGeoPoints as the endpoints of the diameter is the query range of `whereWithinGeoBox`.
 We can find all shops with the certain range with the following instance.

 ```java
 MLGeoPoint southwestOfSF = new MLGeoPoint(37.708813, -122.526398);